elainebroche-dev/pf5-iomha-prints/README.md

 -   __Improvements to user interactions__

-    The prompte to confirm a delete of a print or artist is very basic and should be improved to fit in better with the overall look and feel of the website.
+    The prompt to confirm a delete of a print or artist is very basic and should be improved to fit in better with the overall look and feel of the website.
 Similarly, the date picker controls on the artist bio management pages and on the My Profile page should be improved.

 -   __My Profile DOB__